jaimiles23/Multiplication-Medley/README.md

 ### 1_code navigation
 Application code is deployed via AWS Lambda.
-Lambda accesses the skill builder stored in the `lambda_function.py` file, and selects the appropriate skill handler to process the user's request.
-Handlers are built in 1_code subdirectories.
+A user Alexa request triggers the lambda function which accesses the skill builder stored in the `lambda_function.py` file.
+The skill builder selects the appropriate handler to process the user's request.

 ## Skill activities
-Multiplication Medley tracks user answer statistics and user high scores for the two competitive modes: (1) Survival Mode and (2) Speed Challenge.
-Mode statistics are referenced when constructing messages for ending the activity.

 ### Free play
 Users practice set up the multiplication tables they want to practice.
 They select: